nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

       of the generated message.
 It must be a JSON string that contains a series of key-value pairs.
-    * (Mandatory) **msg_payload** specifies the payload of the generated message
+    * (Mandatory) **msg_payload** specifies the payload of the generated message.
+If the message schema type is specified as Avro schema type, then the message value format must be in proper Avro format.

 **NOTE**: the topic that the producer needs to publish messages to is specified by the document level parameter ***topic_uri***.

-### 1.4.6.
+## 5.6.
 (Single-Topic) Consumer Command Block

-This is the regular Pulsar consumer command block that consumes one Pulsar message from one single Pulsar topic per NB cycle execution.
+This is the regular Pulsar consumer command block that consumes messages from one single Pulsar topic per NB cycle execution.
 A typical format of this command block is as below:

 ```yaml